alexanderwolz/docker-platform/README.md

 single remote hosts

 ## Docker Package
 The core idea behind this platform is a so-called "Docker Package" folder that consists of several files, including a metadata file named ```docker.pkg```.
 This package is synched to the remote host using rSync and can be executed according the given ```docker-compose.yml```.
 Additionally a pre- and a post-script can be executed before and after starting the Docker services.
+The metadata contains
+- ```NAME```: The name of the package (used as ID for sync)
+- ```DESCRIPTION```: Description of the package
+- ```ADDITIONAL_FILES```: Comma-separated list of additional files and folder that should be synched to the remote server
+- ```PRE_HOOK```: Script file that is executed before starting the services
+- ```POST_HOOK```: Script file that is executed after services have been startet

 ## Setup
 ### General Setup